elastx/elx-docs/content/en/docs/private-kubernetes/overview.md

 required is supported.
 Clusters using smaller flavors or fewer nodes are not supported by Elastx Kubernetes CaaS.

-### Trial clusters

-Trial clusters follow the standard configuration.
-The only distinct difference is the time limited discount in price.

 ## Good to know